keelanjlynch/CHARGER_Card/README.md

 * Three educational activities relating to ECE disciplines included below:
 * A Cyber Security activity of brute force byte decryption (similar to mastermind or wordle)
-* An Elictical Engineering connect-the-dots activity wheree user connect electrical components to create an electrical connection
+* An Electrical Engineering connect-the-dots activity where user connect electrical components to create an electrical connection
-* A Computer Engineering activity adjusting inputs and logic gates to get the desired output
+* A Computer Engineering activity where user adjusts inputs and logic gates to get the desired output
 * Capacative touch calibration
 * Menu selection
 * Bitmap rendering